QED Effects on Kerr-Newman Black Hole Shadows: Energy condition for the QED correction

 we can always find a coordinate frame where $\hat{t}=(1,0,0,0)$, and therefore

 This inequality may serve as a lemma,

 Next, let us check the SEC for the energy-momentum tensor of the QED correction, presented in Eq.(\ref{DeltaT}),

-For a magnetically charged KN black hole, the condition $\mathcal{F}=2(\Vec{B}^2-\Vec{E}^2)\geq 0$ holds almost everywhere, except for the extremal spinning black hole case.
+For a magnetically charged KN black hole, the condition $\mathcal{F}=2(\boldsymbol{B}^2-\boldsymbol{E}^2)\geq 0$ holds almost everywhere, except for the extremal spinning black hole case.
 In this work, we focus on the spinning black hole far from extremality, so $\mathcal{F}\geq 0$ always holds.
 Moreover, the larger the $\mu$ is, the more obvious the violation is.
 Similarly, we can show the violation of NEC for the QED correction.

 Furthermore, a similar argument can be made for the electrically charged KN black holes.
 The difference is that, in the electrically charged case, if we still use Maxwell variables ($F_{\mu\nu}$), we have to keep in mind that there are first-order QED corrections in them.
-In other words, though Eq.(\ref{electromagnetic energy-momentum tensor}) still holds, Eq.(\ref{DeltaT}) does not, since $F_{\mu\nu}=F_{\mu\nu}(\mu)$.
-Therefore, in the electric case, it is better to use the Plebański variables ($P_{\mu\nu}$) for the sake of convenience.
-(Readers interested in the underlying reason for choosing the proper variables can refer to \cite{Breton:2019arv}.)
-Anyway, the fact that the QED correction term in the energy-momentum tensor tends to violate SEC and NEC still holds in the electrically charged case.
+In other words, though Eq.(\ref{electromagnetic energy-momentum tensor}) still holds, Eq.(\ref{DeltaT}) does not, since the proper variables are $P_{\mu\nu}$ as mentioned in Section \ref{section3} and $F_{\mu\nu}=F_{\mu\nu}(\mu)$.
+Anyway, the fact that the QED correction terms in the energy-momentum tensor tend to violate SEC and NEC still holds in the electrically charged case.

 \end{appendix}